Teens & Tweens

 Event Details:

-Join us for the second meeting of the Tween Book Club!
-We will discuss The Last Cuentista by Donna Barba Higuera.
+Join us for a meeting of the Tween Book Club!
+We will discuss The Benefits of Being an Octopus by Ann Braden.
 Extra copies are available one month before the discussion.

 This event is in the "Teen & Tween" group.